WhiteBIT Review 2026

 | Insurance Fund | Not disclosed | Yes | Partial | SAFU Fund |

-- Set up the anti-phishing code and memorize it
+- Configure the anti-phishing code and memorize it

-- Enable withdrawal address whitelisting if you only use specific wallets
+- Turn on withdrawal address whitelisting if you use consistent wallets

-- Check active sessions regularly and terminate any you don't recognize
+- Review active sessions weekly and kill anything you do not recognize

-- Bookmark the official WhiteBIT URL and only access the site through your bookmark
+- Bookmark the official WhiteBIT URL and never click email links

-- Consider using a dedicated email address for crypto exchanges
+- Consider a dedicated email address for crypto exchange accounts

 Trading Features and Tools: Complete Platform Analysis